robbosch/xertedocs/EN/teacher_trainer.rst

 In the process we will explore the basics of the Xerte Online Toolkits interface and the steps required to create and share your first learning object.

-`Download the assets for use with this guide <http://training.mitchellmedia.co.uk/xot/USER-FILES/78-ronm-site//media/Xerte_FirstLOTutAssets.zip>`_
+`Assets for use with First Learning Object guide <http://training.mitchellmedia.co.uk/xot/USER-FILES/78-ronm-site//media/Xerte_FirstLOTutAssets.zip>`_

 **Note**: The Jisc TechDis sandpit no longer exists - you will need to use your own installation or an installation elsewhere.